tegriebe/GetData_Cleaning/README.md

 1. Read subject and activity for both training and test scenario and merge them to the training and test set.
 Additionally a extra column called "set.type" is added that labels the data sets as "training" or "test" sets.
-   Thereby no information is lost when joining training and test set in the next step to one merged data set.
+   Thereby no information is lost when joining training and test set into  one merged data set in the next step.
 1. Merge training and test set to one data set.
 Also the column subject is set to "factor"-class.
 1. Read the activity labels and relabel the factor column "activity" to